etiennedevaux/warksar/README.md

 The user journey is based on four personae, people coming to the site, who simply, at this stage want to find out more information, but need to nurtured as potential future contributors, members, donors or maybe all three.

-This leads us to 4 critical user journeys, all of which start from the Home Page
+This leads us to 4 critical user journeys, all of which start from the Home Page *NB:  Minor changes to the interface have continued and may not all be reflected in the recordings.
+Where significant changes are made the recordings will be updated.

 ### 1.1 The Home Page
 [**Home Page Demonstration**](https://youtu.be/bswPg6mYZAc)